 “This police officer violently and callously assaulted a homeless man who posed no threat,” said Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division.
 “The Justice Department will continue to investigate and prosecute law enforcement officers for violating federal civil rights laws.”

-“In addition to the trauma inflicted on victims, police officers who break the law and use excessive force damage the community’s trust in the law enforcement profession,” said United States Attorney for the Southern District of Indiana, Zachary A. Myers.
+“In addition to the trauma inflicted on victims, police officers who break the law and use excessive force damage the community’s trust in the law enforcement profession,” said U.S. Attorney Zachary A. Myers for the Southern District of Indiana.
 “Officers put themselves at risk every day doing a difficult and sometimes dangerous job to uphold the law and protect their communities.
 Those who instead commit crimes must be identified and prosecuted.
 Today’s guilty plea demonstrates that the FBI, Department of Justice, and our U.S. Attorney’s Office are committed to seeking accountability for those who violate people’s civil rights under the color of law.”

-“Everyday law enforcement officers in this country face dangerous situations which require the application of reasonable force to protect themselves and others.
-Unfortunately, some officers fail to adhere to the applicable standards of law and policy, inflicting harm instead of preventing it,” said Special Agent in Charge Herbert J. Stapleton of the Indianapolis Federal Bureau of Investigation.
+“Every day law enforcement officers in this country face dangerous situations which require the application of reasonable force to protect themselves and others.
+Unfortunately, some officers fail to adhere to the applicable standards of law and policy, inflicting harm instead of preventing it,” said Special Agent in Charge Herbert J. Stapleton of the FBI Indianapolis Field Office.
 “This guilty plea reflects the FBI’s commitment to protecting the civil rights of all citizens, and I commend the work of the Special Agents and prosecutors who helped ensure the defendant was held accountable for his illegal conduct.”

 Sentencing has not yet been scheduled.
 Huxley faces a maximum of 10 years in prison followed by supervised release.
-A federal judge will determine sentencing guidelines based on the U.S. Sentencing Guidelines and other statutory factors.
+A federal judge will determine the sentence based on the U.S. Sentencing Guidelines and other statutory factors.

-Assistant Attorney General Clarke, U.S. Attorney Zachary A. Myers, and Special Agent in Charge Stapleton made the announcement.
+Assistant Attorney General Clarke, U.S. Attorney Myers and Special Agent in Charge Stapleton made the announcement.

 The FBI Indianapolis Field Office investigated the case.